 This complex system is full of examples of unparalleled design that the theory of evolution cannot explain.
 The origins of vision, hearing and thinking cannot be explained by the trust of evolutionists in "coincidences".
-On the contrary, it is obvious that all of them have been created and given to us by our Creator.
-While the human cannot even understand the working mechanism of systems that enable him to see, hear and think, the infinite wisdom and power of Allah Who created all these from nothing is apparently obvious.

 Vocal cords are comprised of flexible cartilages tied to muscles on the skeleton.
 When the muscles are at rest, the cords are open (left).
 The cords close during speech (below).
 The tenser the cords, the higher the pitch.